Diagnostics, tender point exam

 The lack of 11 out of 18, is often seen in those who do indeed have FM.
 This is especially true in men. ( which is yet another reason why they may be under diagnosed ) Therefore, the criteria has been expanded to include the most common signs seen with FM, which are: Research

 Mind you, these things are not FM.
 However, they are so commonly seen in persons with FM, that if the person has several of these things going on and is positive for the tender points, and has had widespread pain for more than 3 mts ... then the doctor can reasonably assume a possible diagnosis of FM, barring ruling out any other conditions, which mimic FM signs.

 Now, it is important with a tender point exam, that the doctor knows how to do it correctly.
-As if they do not, what can happen is they can press on CMP pain points instead, which can be anywhere !
+As if they do not do it correctly, what can happen is they can press on CMP pain points instead, which can be anywhere!
 This has caused more than one doctor to assume the person is malingering, as with CMP trigger points on site link, you could have them body wide. ( meaning it can hurt for them to poke you almost anywhere on your body )

-I would whole heartedly agree, as this skill, like any other diagnostic skill requires understanding and practice to do so, correctly.
-There is very little pressure ( 4 gm ) is needed to do a proper tender point exam, and some very specific areas to press, those and NO others, are to be used for diagnostic purposes.
+I would whole heartedly agree, as this skill, like any other diagnostic skill requires understanding and practice to do it correctly.
+There is very little pressure ( 4 gm ) is needed to do a proper tender point exam and some very specific areas to press, those and NO others, are to be used for diagnostic purposes.

 - Occiput: bilateral, at the suboccipital muscle insertions ( back of your head, just under your hair line )

-- Low cervical: bilateral, at the anterior aspects of the intertransverse spaces at C5-C7 ( just about directly under the frist ones, where your head meets your shoulders )
+- Low cervical: bilateral, at the anterior aspects of the inter transverse spaces at C5-C7 ( just about directly under the first ones, where your head meets your shoulders )

 - Trapezius: bilateral, at the midpoint of the upper border ( about at the top of the deltoid muscles )